donkeysharp/donkeysharp.github.io/README.md

 in case I forgot something :smile:.

 ## Cloning
-This repository uses [Cocoa Theme](https://themes.gohugo.io/theme/cocoa/) as a git sub-module.
+This repository uses [Beautiful Hugo theme](https://github.com/halogenica/beautifulhugo) as a git sub-module.
 In order to fully clone this repository make sure to use the recursive option of cloning, choose one of the next depending on your version of Git.

 ```
 $ git clone --recurse-submodules https://github.com/donkeysharp/donkeysharp.github.io.git